prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 let immutable_question = "How" + " are " + "you?"
 ```

-> In Swift, strings are mutable.
-However, if you declare a string to be a constant (keyword `let`), then it is immutable.
+> In Swift, strings can be changed if you declare them with `var`.
+However, if you declare a string to be a constant (keyword `let`), then it cannot be changed.

 ### Special characters